KBNLwikimedia/Wikidata-General-Overview/README.md

     - [OpenRefine-Wikidata Introduction Workshop](https://github.com/KBNLwikimedia/OpenRefine-Introduction-Workshop), a practical 90 minutes workshop (in Dutch) to learn how to work with OpenRefine and Wikidata at a basic level.
     - [Wikibase resources](https://github.com/KBNLwikimedia/Wikibase-resources), a collection of resources, overviews, links and knowlegde related to Wikibase, collected and curated by KB.
     - Wikidata & SPAQRL workshop (2024, to be announced)
 * Questions?
 Looking for support or extra explanations?
-Contact Olaf Janssen
+Contact Olaf Janssen, see above for his details